ForrestChew/Loan-Marketplace/README.md

  ### 6)  Deploy Smart Contract <br>
  While in the project's root directory, run the command:
 ```
-brownie run scripts/deploy_loans.py --network avax-testnet
+brownie run scripts/deploy_loans.py --network rinkeby
 ```
  ### 7)  Connect smart contract to front end <br>
- In order to connect the projects front end with our smart contract, the contract's abi, and it's address are needed.
-Assuming that the contracts source code has not been modified, it's unnecessary to change it since it's already provided in the  **Loan-Marketplace/src/ContractInfo/abi.js** folder.
-In the same folder, there is a file called **address.js**.
-Add your contract instance address to the specified area.<br>
+ In order to connect the front end to the smart contract, the contract's abi, and it's address are needed.
+Assuming that the contracts source code has not been altered since cloning, the contracts abi can be found - **Loan-Marketplace/src/ContractInfo/abi.js**.
+In the same directory, there is a file called **address.js**.
+Add your deployed contract instance address to the specified area.<br>
 <br>
 ### 8) Launch dapp <br>
 In project's root directory, run the command:<br>